jayschoen/python-flask-docker/README.md

 `docker compose up --build` -- builds and runs the image

-then the app can be accessed by going to `127.0.0.1:4000/test`
+then the app can be accessed by going to `127.0.0.1:4000`

-the app current has 2 other endpoints defined, but the color changing box appears at /test
+see the top of the readme for the existing endpoints

 --